danielroelfs/danielroelfs.com/content/posts/2024-hosting-apps-raspberry-pi/index.md

 engine: knitr
 execute:
   eval: false
 editor_options:
   chunk_output_type: console
 ---

 So I've recently become the proud owner of a [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/), a microcomputer that fits in the palm of your hand.
-It's initial targeted use was for educational purposes in computer science, but it's since been widely adopted by hobbyists with varying interests.
-I got mine to work with some data science projects, educational projects, and to host a variety of apps that currently live on various platforms.
+Its initial stated use was for educational purposes in computer science, but it's since been widely adopted by hobbyists with varying interests.
+I got mine to use with some data science projects, educational projects, and to host a variety of apps that currently live on various platforms.
 In this post I'd like to through how I host my Flask and Shiny apps on my Raspberry Pi from development to putting them online for anyone to access.

 ## Step 1 - Setup

-{{< sidenote >}}
-I found [this](https://youtu.be/rGygESilg8w?si=hMFMVnLcKktGhFYt) tutorial very useful for setting up a "headless" Raspberry Pi
-{{< /sidenote >}}

-My Raspberry Pi is in a "headless" setup so I [ssh](https://www.cloudflare.com/en-gb/learning/access-management/what-is-ssh/) into my Raspberry either from the Terminal or through [VSCode](https://code.visualstudio.com/docs/remote/ssh) that lets one open a Workspace in VSCode over the SSH connection.
+My Raspberry Pi is in a "headless" setup{{< sidenote for=\"sn-1\" >}}I found [this](https://youtu.be/rGygESilg8w?si=hMFMVnLcKktGhFYt) tutorial very useful for setting up a "headless" Raspberry Pi{{< /sidenote >}} so I [ssh](https://www.cloudflare.com/en-gb/learning/access-management/what-is-ssh/) into my Raspberry either from the Terminal or through [VSCode](https://code.visualstudio.com/docs/remote/ssh) that lets me open a Workspace in VSCode over the SSH connection.
 While I'm actively working on an app, the latter is my preferred method.
-This way I can for example my Flask app the same way I would if I were working on my laptop directly.
+This way I can for example work on a Flask app stored on the Raspberry the same way I would if I were working on my laptop directly.

-For the purposes of what we'll discuss here, we'll use [nginx](https://www.nginx.com) to act as our reverse proxy (the main alternative here is [Apache](https://httpd.apache.org)).
+For the purposes of what we'll discuss further below, we'll use [nginx](https://www.nginx.com) to act as our reverse proxy (the main alternative here is [Apache](https://httpd.apache.org)).
 For our HTTP server we'll use [gunicorn](https://gunicorn.org) for Flask apps (or other Python-based apps) and [shiny-server](https://posit.co/download/shiny-server/) to run Shiny apps.
 We'll also use [ufw](https://help.ubuntu.com/community/UFW) (Uncomplicated Firewall) to add some layer of security.
-When setting up ufw on a headless Raspberry Pi it's important to allow SSH connections before enabling the firewall.
-Otherwise you will lose SSH access.
-Any other tools we will go through as they become relevant.
+When setting up ufw on a headless Raspberry Pi it's important to allow SSH connections before enabling the firewall, otherwise you will lose SSH access.
+These tools can be installed the usual way, any other tools we will go through as they become relevant.

 ## Step 2 - Building the apps

-{{< sidenote >}}
-I haven't gotten into the Node.js or React frameworks yet, but it's on the list
-{{< /sidenote >}}

-For the purposes of this post I'll show the setup for both Flask and Shiny apps since those are the ones I have most experience with.
-I for example have [this](http://danielroelfs.shinyapps.io/bilkollektivet) Shiny app (code available on [GitHub](https://github.com/danielroelfs/bilkollektivet_app)) that is currently hosted on [shinyapps.io](http://shinyapps.io).
+For the purposes of this post I'll show the setup for both Flask and Shiny apps since those are the ones I have most experience with{{< sidenote for=\"sn-2\" >}}I haven't gotten into the Node.js or React frameworks yet, but it's on the list{{< /sidenote >}}.
+I for example have [this](https://bilkollektivet.danielroelfs.app) Shiny app (code available on [GitHub](https://github.com/danielroelfs/bilkollektivet_app)) that was previously hosted on [shinyapps.io](http://shinyapps.io).
 This app calculates the cost for a trip with a car from the Norwegian car sharing service [Bilkollektivet](https://bilkollektivet.no).
-This is the Shiny app we'll work with today.
-I'll show the Flask app later since that one isn't hosted anywhere else.

-I have a separate directory on my Raspberry called "`projects/`" where I collect all projects I'm working on.
+For an example of a Flask app, I have [this app](https://books.danielroelfs.app) that tracks my reading progress, library, and books that are on my to-be-read list.
+Both apps use a locally hosted database backend ([MariaDB](https://mariadb.org) or [duckdb](https://duckdb.org)) that I will not go into today.

 ## Step 3 - Running the apps